geoffreylewis/hangman/README.md

 ## Version History

+**Version 0.5**
+*5/13/2024*
+* Added an "if" statement that keeps track of the player's wrong guesses.
+* Added counters that will display the appropriate ASCII images based off guesses.

 **Version 0.4**
 *5/12/2024*
 * Added a "while" loop that will allow the player to guess more than just one letter.